Find out how to lazy load CSS background images to improve your website loading performance.

 The solution

-Let’s then set up two goals:
+Let’s then set up our goals:

-data-background-image="URL to image here"
+data-background-image="URL to the image here"

 DOMContentLoaded